oracle/weblogic-monitoring-exporter/README.md

 The exporter must be able to contact the REST API of the WLS instance on which it is deployed.
 It does so by using the primary host address of its server and the port on which the request for metrics was made.
 Usually, that will work;
-however, if the metrics request is made via a load balancer or Kubernetes NodePort service, the port to which the original request was made might not be the same as the instance's HTTP port.
+however, if the metrics request is made using a load balancer or Kubernetes NodePort service, the port to which the original request was made might not be the same as the instance's HTTP port.
 In such a case, the configuration should include the `restPort` configuration to tell the exporter which port to use.